Pilot-1928/Techies/README.md

 - The **shell** is the part that understands your commands and tells the computer what to do.
 - There are different kinds of shells, like bash and zsh.
 - The terminal is the window, the console is what you see in it, and the shell is like the brain that runs the commands.

+File Systems
+- Why it's important:
+- Helps the computer find and open your files.
+- Lets you organize stuff into folders.
+- Keeps track of used and empty space.
+- Makes sure files are saved and opened the right way.

+---

+Types of File Systems (and What They Do)

+FAT32
+- Works on most computers (Windows, Mac, Linux).
+- Good for USB drives and SD cards.
+- Can't hold files bigger than 4GB.
+- Simple, but not super secure.

+NTFS
+- Used by Windows computers.
+- Can hold very large files.
+- Has extra features like file protection and encryption.
+- Mac can read it, but can't always write to it.

+exFAT
+- Works on Windows and Mac.
+- Great for big files and external drives.
+- Doesn’t have extra features like NTFS.

+ext4
+- Used mostly by Linux.
+- Fast and good for large storage.
+- Windows doesn’t support it by default.

+Understanding the Linux File System
+- Like a file cabinet
+-  Organized in a simple manner
+-    A bunch of folders or "Directories"
+-     There is a "Root folder" or just the "Root", and it is depicted as a slash
+-  This folder is basically the start of all the files
+-  You can enter the root directory and use it to enter other directories
+-  The user starts outside of the file system.
+You can use the pwd command to find where you are in the file system
+- *Root*
+-  Pwd = /
+- *Bin*
+-  Pwd = /Bin
+- *Home*
+-  Pwd = /home
+-   Sean
+-    (File)file2.txt
+-   Khalid
+-    Random
+-     (File)file7.txt
+-   Christian
+-   Pwd = home/Sean
+- *Var*
+-  Logs
+-   (File)Messages
+-  Pwd = /Var
+- *Etc*
+-  Crazy
+-   (File)file6.txt
+-  ssh
+-   sshd
+-    (File)sshd_config
+-  Pwd = /Etc
+- cd (Change) Directory
+-  You need to specify where to start and what route to take
+-  Let's say I want to go to my directory from root
+- Rules
+-  All files and directories are separated by a "/"
+-  Absolute path: You must start from the root directory
+-  The Pwd won't say that you are in a file
+-  Additional info
+-  / = Root directory
+-  Root = SUPER user (admin)
+-  /root root user's home directory
+-  Pwd = Personal Working DIRECTORY
+There are 2 paths
+ Absolute Path
+ Starts from root and has a / between each location (Very simple) Relative Path
+- .=Current working directory
+-  The dot represents where we are
+-  We can use it in place of where we currently are if we want to move a file or folder
+-  ..= parent diriectory
+-   Has Child directories
+-     It works as simply as it sounds